 In 2008, Instream developed a strategic relationship with BAE Systems, a global defense, aerospace and security company employing over 88,000 people worldwide.
 This strategic relationship resulted in a technology partnership agreement that enables Instream to leverage BAE Systems’ significant capabilities in hydrodynamics, maritime systems, information technology, system modelling and design.
 Design work with BAE Systems has led to a 71% increase in turbine efficiency.

-In 2012, Instream also developed beganinitiated a relationship with the U.S. Bureau of Reclamation (USBR), which resulted in a multi-year site use agreement for a hydrokinetic demonstration at the Roza Canal.
+In 2012, Instream formed a long-term relationship with the U.S. Bureau of Reclamation (USBR), which resulted in a multi-year site use agreement for a hydrokinetic demonstration at the Roza Canal.
 Instream was the first to develop and install a spanning structure and turbine system in an operational canal, and was the first company to receive a multi-year facility-use agreement for a hydrokinetic power project with the USBR.
 This project has been in continuous operation since.

-In 2009/ 2010 Instream worked closely with BC Hydro, to developdeploy an array of turbines a project at the Duncan Dam in B.C. in 2010.
-BC Hydro provided access to the facility and to the Duncan Dam for the purposes of the project, and provided support services on a contract basis through Powertech Labs, BC Hydro’s clean energy subsidiary that specializes in clean energy engineering consulting, testing, and power solutions.
+In 2009/ 2010 Instream worked closely with BC Hydro, to develop and deploy an array of turbines a project at the Duncan Dam in B.C.
+BC Hydro provided access for the purposes of the project, and support services on a contract basis through Powertech Labs.
 This collaborative project with BC Hydro and BAE Systems enabled Instream to deploy the world’s first array of vertical axis hydrokinetic turbines in a dam outflow channel.

 Instream has worked with ITPE since 2014 on projects ranging from market assessment to engineering design projects.
 In 2015, a collaborative effort between Instream and ITPE received the EUREKA label for the design of a preferred floating platform concept.
-ITPE is a leading international energy consultancy, which specializes in renewable ocean energy, tidal engineering and related economic and environmental considerations.
-The project will complete Instream’s second generation platform design for the deployment of its multi-turbine array hydrokinetic system for coastal marine applications.
+The project resulted in Instream’s second generation platform design for the deployment of its multi-turbine hydrokinetic system for coastal marine applications.

 Initial higher-capacity turbine design and optimization with the National Research Council, Canada’s leading resource for R&D and technology-based innovation.

-Ongoing research at the Roza Canal is being performed in collaboration with Sandia National Labs and aims to develop a tool to accurately predict hydrokinetic impacts to canals.
+Ongoing research at the Roza Canal is being performed in collaboration with Sandia National Labs and has led to the ability accurately predict hydrokinetic impacts to canal ecosystems.

-Instream is collaborating with UVic to refine hydrodynamic models for multi-turbine platform design.
+Instream collaborated with University of Victoria to refine hydrodynamic models for multi-turbine platform designs.

-Instream is working with UBC and U of A to evaluate composite materials for core rotor designs to improve costs and reduce turbine weight.
+Instream collaborated with UBC and University of Alberta to evaluate composite materials for core rotor designs to improve material costs and reduce turbine weight.